 The Chief Executive Officer, together with the Board and senior management, will seek to identify suitable opportunities for acquisition and development.
 Further details can be found in the Chief Executive’s Statement and the Company’s Strategic Report in the 2023 Annual Report.

 Key challenges in the execution of the Company’s business model and strategy:

 The Board will discuss any anticipated key challenges and risks and review them on a regular basis.
 The Board will also make use of the relevant experience of both its executive and non-executive directors in this regard.

-- Latest investor presentations;
+- Investor presentations;

 The Board encourages all shareholders to attend its Annual General Meeting, and understands its importance in allowing shareholders to have open and direct dialogue with the management of the Company.

 Shareholders will be given opportunities to ask questions during the Annual General Meeting or to speak informally with the Board immediately following the Annual General Meeting.
 Where the voting decisions at a general meeting are not in line with the Company’s expectations, the Board will engage with those shareholders to understand and address any issues.

 The Board believes that the current methods of communication are sufficient in order to ensure shareholders needs and expectations are met.

 3. TAKE INTO ACCOUNT WIDER STAKEHOLDER RESPONSIBILITIES AND THEIR IMPLICATIONS FOR LONG TERM SUCCESS